‘By following in the footsteps of Jesus,

 we are making the heart, mind and spirit soar’

 Our actions and words of today are the footprints of our future.

-Our vision is for all teachers and learners in our school to become confident users of ICT so that they can develop the skills, knowledge and understanding which enable them to use appropriate computing resources effectively as powerful tools for teaching & learning.
+Our vision is for all teachers and learners in our school to become confident, enthusiastic users of digital devices so that they can develop the skills, knowledge and understanding which enable them to use appropriate computing resources effectively as powerful tools in their schooling life and beyond.

 |Foundation Stage starting their coding journey with the beloved BeeBot!|